Harshit-ux4/Photo-Gallery/README.md

-# Photo-Gallery
+# projects
-This is a simple photo gallery website containing multiple photos aligned in proper and attractive manner .
+This is a photogrid project containing a bunch of images in a well organized and attractive manner by proper use of Css.